Archives October 2022

 • Practical, not theoretical content: Every skill applies to real life

-• Balanced skills: Reading, writing, listening, speaking, grammar, and vocabulary
+• Balanced skills development: Reading, writing, listening, speaking, grammar, and vocabulary

 • Assessment: Pre-assessment, module-based tasks, and post-assessment